rickstaa/get-stargazers-info/README.md

 TOTAL_COMMITS=false
 USE_GRAPHQL=false # Only use for the 'get-stargazers' script.
 Slower but doesn't have a 40 pages limit.
 LOAD=false # Whether to continue from the last saved point or start from scratch.
 Only use for the 'get-stargazers' script.
+REMOVE_ZERO_VALUES=false # Only used for the `calculate-stargazers-info-stats` script.
+REMOVE_ZERO_USERS=false # Only used for the `calculate-stargazers-info-stats` script.
 ```

 1. Run the `get-stargazers.js` script with `npm run get-stargazers` to get the stargazers of the repository.
 2. Run the `get-stargazer-info.js` script with `npm run get-stargazer-info` to get the information about the stargazers.

 Data is stored in the `data` folder.
 The `get-stargazers.js` script will create a `<OWNER>-<REPO>-stargazers.json` file with the stargazers of the repository.
 The `get-stargazer-info.js` script will create a `<OWNER>-<REPO>-stargazer-info.json` file with the information about the stargazers.